untoldengine/UntoldEngine/docs/Architecture/asset_remote_streaming.md

 - Downloads assets via `URLSession` and commits them to `AssetDiskCache`.
 - **HTTPS-only enforcement** — `localURL(for:)` throws `DownloadError.insecureScheme` immediately for any non-HTTPS URL.
 Plain `http://` is never sent to the network.
 - **Single-flight deduplication** — if two tiles request the same URL concurrently, only one network request is issued.
 The second caller suspends until the first completes, then returns the cached path.
-- **Exponential backoff retry** — up to 3 attempts, with delays of 1 s, 2 s, and 4 s between attempts.
+- **Exponential backoff retry** — up to 3 attempts total, with delays of 1 s and 2 s between them; the 3rd attempt's failure throws immediately with no further delay.
 - **Conditional GET** — if a cached ETag sidecar exists for a URL, the next request includes `If-None-Match: <etag>`.
 A 304 Not Modified response returns the cached path instantly without re-downloading.
 - **Texture pre-fetch** — after downloading a `.untold` file, immediately fetches all textures referenced in its texture table in the background so they are cache-resident before the tile is parsed.